unisonweb/unison/unison-src/transcripts/reflog.md

 scratch/main> builtins.merge lib.builtins
 ```

-First we make two changes to the codebase, so that there's more than one line
+First we make some changes to the codebase so there's data in the reflog.
-for the `reflog` command to display:

 ```unison
 x = 1